TC

 • Electric Motorcycles: A mandatory $9.00 annual surcharge.

-These fees are added directly on top of your base weight-and-value calculation.
-For instance, a 4,000-pound brand-new BEV stickered at $35,500 would jump from $371.00 to a final annual bill of $501.00.
+These infrastructure fees are stacked directly on top of your base weight-and-value calculations.
+For instance, our 4,000-pound family crossover example above would jump from $371.00 to a final annual bill of $501.00 if it were a full battery-electric vehicle.

-5. Sidestepping the 5% Tax Penalty
+5. Sidestepping the Tax Fee for New Registration

-6. Three-Month Renewal Windows and Fines
+6. Understanding Renewal Grace Periods and Fines